NWChen/global-urbanism/README.md

 These notes are brief summaries for each chapter of _Cities In A World Economy_ by Saskia Sassen.
+They provide a vocabulary of key terms/concepts that are often used in _Global Urbanism_.

-They rarely include concrete examples.
-Instead, they provide key terms/concepts emphasized by Saskia in each chapter.
-Refer to notes for concrete examples.
+As a result these notes lack concrete examples; for that content, turn to your notes.